 👨👩👧👦 Dinner rolls for a crowd

-When serving Rhodes rolls for large holidays like Easter, Thanksgiving, and Christmas, the biggest consideration is oven space - I can barely fit three 12-inch skillets in my oven, so I only ever triple the recipe.
+When serving Rhodes rolls for large holidays like Easter, a Thanksgiving feast, and Christmas, the biggest consideration is oven space - I can barely fit three 12-inch skillets in my oven, so I only ever triple the recipe.
 Test how many skillets fit in your oven before deciding how many to make or be sure to bake in batches.

 Fresh herbs: Thyme, rosemary, sage, chives, or parsley.